melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 A hands-on workshop covering the basics of the Unix command line interface.

 Knowledge of the Unix operating system is fundamental to the use of many popular bioinformatics command-line tools.
-Whether you choose to run your analyses locally or on an HPC system, knowing your way around a command-line interface is highly valuable.
+Whether you choose to run your analyses locally or on a high-performance computing system, knowing your way around a command-line interface is highly valuable.
 This workshop will introduce you to Unix concepts by way of a series of hands-on exercises.

-Completion of this workshop will provide the background knowledge required for other Melbourne Bioinformatics workshops that require command-line skills.
+Completion of this workshop will provide the background knowledge required for several Melbourne Bioinformatics workshops that require command-line skills.

 <br>
 **Tools:** Basic Unix commands

-**Pipeline:**
+**Topic overview:**

 *Section 1:* Getting started
 *Section 2:* Exploring your current directory